aptech/gehttpd-docs/docs/index.rst

 #.
 Include the :file:`gehttpdroutes.src` file.
 This is only necessary once per
    source file.
 #.
 Define the GAUSS procedure (proc)
 #.
-Use the :func:`route` function to tell GEhttpd how to handle the proc and
+Use the :func:`route` function to tell gehttpd how to handle the proc and
    associated URL path.

 The :func:`route` function takes the following form: